JayeshK008/ENEX/Exogenous/readme.md

 ---

 ## Overview
-This project implements a training and testing pipeline for an NER model using XLM-RoBERTa-large, enhanced with exogenous augmentation.
-The training script (train.py) allows customization of hyperparameters, including sample size (100 selected original samples + augmented samples), learning rate, batch size, and training epochs.
-The testing script (test.py) evaluates the trained model on 5% of the test dataset, providing an F1 score and classification report for performance analysis.
+This project focuses on generating an augmented dataset for Named Entity Recognition (NER) using XLM-RoBERTa-large embeddings to support exogenous augmentation strategies.
+Instead of training or testing a model, the current pipeline creates a combined dataset consisting of 100 selected original samples and their augmented variants.
+The final output is saved in CoNLL format, making it ready for downstream processing or use in endogenous training pipelines.
 ---

 ## Dependencies